-- General internists have to complete medical school and a minimum of 7 years of medical school and post graduate training.
-This will be followed by a three years of specializing and training in general internal medicine residency and in-patient hospital services.
+- General internists have to complete medical school and a minimum of 7 years of medical school and postgraduate training.
+This will follow by three years of specializing and training in general internal medicine residency and in-patient hospital services.

-- There are other fields where a deeper specialization of the profession can be pursued such as cardiology, medical oncology, pulmonology, Gastroenteroloty, allergy and immunology, infectious disease and rheumatology.
+- There are other fields where a deeper specialization of the profession can pursue such as cardiology, medical oncology, pulmonology, Gastroenterology, allergy and immunology, infectious disease and rheumatology.

 10. Physical therapists:

-- Educationally, someone who wants to work as a physical therapist should have a graduate degree in physical therapy, whether it is a masters or clinical doctorate.
-A program will require subjects to be studied such as physiology, biology, anatomy, chemistry and physics.
+- Educationally, someone who wants to work as a physical therapist should have a graduate degree in physical therapy, whether it is a master of clinical doctorate.
+A program will require subjects to be studied such as physiology, biology, anatomy, chemistry, and physics.

-- A physical therapist is also required to have qualities such as an eye for details, imagination, interpersonal skills and drawn to helping people who are in pain.
-They will also need to know techniques such as using devices like crutches, wheelchair, equipments like adhesive electrodes and electric simulation for the treatment of pain and injury.
+- A physical therapist also requires to have qualities such as an eye for details, imagination, interpersonal skills and draw to helping people who are in pain.
+They will also need to know techniques such as using devices like crutches, wheelchair, types of equipment like adhesive electrodes and electric stimulation for the treatment of pain and injury.

 - Physical therapists work out of their offices but also provides therapy in rehabilitation facilities, education or research centers, industrial, workplace and occupational environments, fitness centers and sports training facilities and healthcare centers.